Power protection buying guide

 Power surges can travel through your cable or satellite TV lines and your home network cables, too.
 Look for surge protectors with protected inputs for these types of connections.
 Don’t forget that you’ll need extra coaxial and Ethernet cables to complete the hookup.

-What happens when a power surge takes out your modem or router?
-Even if you rent them from an internet provider, you still have to wait on a service call or parts to ship.
+But what happens when a power surge takes out your modem or router?
+Even if you rent them from your internet provider, you still have to wait on a service call or parts to ship.
 Meanwhile, you have no network — no working from home.
-No music streaming from your Sonos® system.
-No movie streaming from Netflix®.
+No music through your Sonos® system.
+No binge-watching shows on Netflix®.

 Subwoofers are often placed in a separate area from the rest of your components.
 Rather than leave them hanging out to dry, you’ll want to make sure you have an extra surge protector.

-You can use a traditional strip-style surge protection, but if you don’t need several outlets for other gear, use a space-saving surge protector like the Panamax SP-1000 (Pictured to the right).
+You can use a traditional strip-style surge protector, but if you don’t need several outlets for other gear, use a space-saving surge protector like the Panamax MD2 (Pictured below).